As a reader (or jump to “as a writer“)

 So either you stop there or you start rewriting, reorganising, rethinking and generally creating what a more professional writer would call a first draft.

 Here begins the love affair with the rejection letter.
-Typically short, utterly frustrating, inscrutable and uncommunicative, it’s a long-form version of the word “No” and it provides no explanations.
+Typically short, utterly frustrating, inscrutable and uncommunicative, it’s a long-form version of the word “No” that’s not actually all that long.
 As they pile up, they begin to feel like a rejection of your potential as a writer.

 I played this game a few times, and it occurred to me that although I was getting better, I would get better faster if I actually had some feedback on the stories I wrote, so I started sharing with a few select friends.
 A couple of comments for which I am ever thankful:

-- If this were the first pages of a novel available for free on Amazon, I would buy it without hesitation.
+- If these were the first pages of a novel available for free on Amazon, I would buy it without hesitation. (thank you James).

 - I don’t know why you don’t get this published (about a story that had been rejected by literally every magazine that would consider it).